 The reason why it is mentioned here is that at the end of the

-courses you should be able
+course you should be able

-ask a reasoner for the solution.
+ask an OWL reasoner for the solution.

 Try first to find a solution on your own (no, not by google).

 Keep track what knowledge you (often implicitly) use for your

 conclusions.
 Encoding this knowledge (not the conclusions themselves)

 in OWL will then allow the reasoner to find the solution.